-As of June 1, 2019, residential development in the District had taken place on approximately 1,516 acres which includes approximately 5,875 completed homes or homes under construction and approximately 52 vacant, developed residential lots.
-Approximately 5,834 of the completed homes were occupied as of June 1, 2019, approximately 602 acres in the District have been developed for commercial purposes, approximately 43 acres of land in the District are developable but are currently undeveloped, and approximately 150 acres are not developable.
+As of October 1, 2021, residential development in the District has taken place on approximately 1,516 acres which includes approximately 5,875 completed homes, no homes under construction and approximately 52 vacant, developed residential lots.
+Approximately 5,850 of the completed homes were occupied as of October 1, 2021.